phalcon/documentation/docs/events.md

 );
 ```

-First we attach the listener to the `dispatcher` component and the `beforeException` event.
+First, we attach the listener to the `dispatcher` component and the `beforeException` event.
 This means that the events manager will fire only for that event calling our listener.
 We could have just changed the hook point to `dispatcher` so that we are able in the future to add more dispatcher events in the same listener.

-The `beforeException` function accepts the `$event` as the first parameter, the `$dispatcher` as the second and the `$ex` exception thrown from the dispatcher component.
-Using those, we can then figure out if a handler (or controller) or an action were not found.
-If that is the case, we forward the user to a specific module, controller and action.
+The `beforeException` function accepts the `$event` as the first parameter, the `$dispatcher` as the second, and the `$ex` exception thrown from the dispatcher component.
+Using those, we can then figure out if a handler (or controller) or an action was not found.
+If that is the case, we forward the user to a specific module, controller, and action.
 If our user is not logged in, then we send them to the login page.
 Alternatively, we just log the exception message in our logger.

 The example demonstrates clearly the power of the events manager, and how you can alter the flow of the application using listeners.

 ## Events: Trigger
 You can create components in your application that trigger events to an events manager.
 Listeners attached to those events will be invoked when the events are fired.
 In order to create a component that triggers events, we need to implement the [Phalcon\Events\EventsAwareInterface][events-eventsawareinterface].

 ### Custom Component
 Let's consider the following example:

 ```php
 <?php